iterative/dvc.org/content/docs/command-reference/init.md

 #### When is this useful?

-This option is mostly used in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo) (Git repository split into several project directories), but can also be used with other patterns when such isolation is needed. `dvc init --subdir` mitigates the issues of initializing
+This option is mostly useful in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo) (Git repository split into several project directories), but can also be used with other patterns when such isolation is needed. `dvc init --subdir` mitigates the issues of initializing